 Treatment & Care

-Self-Ligating Braces are an advancement in orthodontic treatment and are an entirely new way of improving a patient’s smile.
+Self-Ligating Braces are another option in orthodontic treatment to improve a patient’s smile.

 How Do Self-Ligating Braces Work?